Pomona, Queensland: Economy

+Pomona's hinterland economy benefits from a growing agri-business sector, supported by Country Noosa, a local organisation that promotes sustainable agriculture, horticulture, and rural enterprise across the region.

+The Cooroora Trail, which connects Pomona to the neighbouring town of Cooran, was upgraded in 2021 with a $1.6 million investment as part of the Local Economic Recovery program following the 2019 bushfires.

+Pomona is also considered an informal access hub for the Noosa Biosphere Trails, due to its strategic location within the trail network and growing recreational appeal.

 Amenities

 The Shire of Noosa operates a library service on a weekly schedule at the corner of Reserve Street and Memorial Avenue.

-There is a community swimming pool at the primary school, squash and tennis courts, a lawn bowls club and a full range of retail facilities in town, including a chemist.
+There is a community swimming pool (currently closed) at the primary school, squash and tennis courts, a lawn bowls club and a full range of retail facilities in town, including a chemist.
 Ambulance and fire stations sit adjacent to each other at the centre of town.

 Cooroy Pomona Uniting Church is at 27 Factory Street (26.3635°S 152.8562°E).

 Events

 The 100 km Noosa Trail Network of walking tracks through the surrounding forests, farmlands and villages is popular with visitors, but especially every second October when the Great Noosa Trail Walk is held.
 Visitors may also walk to the top of Mount Cooroora, the solidified lava plug of an ancient volcano worn away over time.
 Every July, thousands of people cheer 100 runners who race to the top of the mountain and back in under 30 minutes in the annual King of the Mountain.
 In the past, those not fit enough to race up the mountain participated in 'billy cart' races or the world thong throwing championships (thongs of the footwear variety) with the rules stating that a size 10 thong, or larger, was required.
-As at 2010, the record throw was 42.8 meters.
+As at 2010, the record throw was 42.8 metres.

+In 2024, the Cooroy-Pomona Lions Club, organisers of the King of the Mountain Race, announced that the event will no longer be held, due to restrictions imposed by the Queensland Parks and Wildlife Service.
+The club said it will continue to conduct the associated annual Family Fun Day in Stan Topper Park.

 The district's rural roots are celebrated every September with the staging of the annual "show" (county fair).
 The Noosa Country Show has been a local institution since 1909.

 Local food and craft markets are held every Saturday morning.
 Every month, environmentally aware enthusiasts collect and distribute seeds of native plants.
 A weekly swap of home-grown food is another activity enthusiastically embraced, as is permaculture.